k4therin2/stockocado/README.md

 When the stock price goes __above__ the day's current range, Stockocado sells __all__ of its existing shares.

 Stockocado starts with $10,000,000 in the bank.

+## Current issues:
+ 1. File reading/writing - Was getting "index out of bounds" errors when opening files with mode r+ (read and overwrite), so currently am doing excessive file opening/closing specifically defining modes "r" and "w"
+ 2. Running into the same issue with using Filelock, so if code runs into a race condition while accessing the bank, everything will just break.